DSC-Capstone/2025-26/lessons/04/index.md

 All lectures will be delivered as readings that you complete on your own time.
 Post questions with the lesson on Piazza.

-Make sure to read this article before moving on to [Methodology Assignment 2](https://dsc-capstone.org/2024-25/assignments/methodology/02), which is due on Tuesday, October 31st.
-In addition, this article will be crucial in writing the report (and its checkpoint) for your [Quarter 1 Project](https://dsc-capstone.org/2024-25/assignments/projects/q1).
+Make sure to read this article before moving on to [Methodology Assignment 2](https://dsc-capstone.org/2025-26/assignments/methodology/02), which is due on Monday, October 27th.
+In addition, this article will be crucial in writing the report (and its checkpoint) for your [Quarter 1 Project](https://dsc-capstone.org/2025-26/assignments/projects/q1).

 {: .red }
-**Remember, the [Quarter 1 Project Checkpoint](https://dsc-capstone.org/2024-25/assignments/projects/q1) is due on Monday, November 4th.
+**Remember, the [Quarter 1 Project Checkpoint](https://dsc-capstone.org/2025-26/assignments/projects/q1) is due on Monday, November 3rd.
 The report part of your checkpoint submission will consist of the [title, abstract](#title-and-abstract), and [introduction](#introduction) of your Quarter 1 Project.
 These components are discussed in more detail below.**

 ---